-(Annexure referred to in our report of even date to the members of JITF URBAN WASTE MANAGEMENT (FEROZEPUR) LIMITED on the accounts for the year ended March 31, 2022)
+(Annexure referred to in our report of even date to the members of JITF URBAN WASTE MANAGEMENT (BATHINDA) LIMITED on the accounts for the year ended March 31, 2022)

 - 1. (a) The Company has maintained proper records showing full particulars including quantitative details and situation of Property, Plant and Equipment (PPE) and Intangible assets. - (b) A major portion of the PPE has been physically verified by the Management in accordance with a phased programmed of verification once in three years adopted by the company.
 In our opinion, the frequency of the verification is reasonable having regard to the size of the company and the nature of its assets.
 To the best of our knowledge, no material discrepancies have been noticed on such verification. - (c) The Company does not have any immovable property wherein reporting requirement with respect to title deed of immovable properties is applicable. - (d) The Company has not revalued its PPE and Intangible assets during the year.
 Hence, the reporting requirement of para 3(i)(d) of the order is not applicable to the Company. - (e) As explained to us and as per the information and explanations furnished to us, no proceedings have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988.
-Hence, Para 3(i)(e) of the order is not applicable to the company. - 2. (a) The Company does not have any Inventories.
-Hence, the reporting requirement of para 3 (ii)(a) of the order is not applicable to the company. - (b) No working capital limit has been sanctioned and availed by the Company.
+Hence, Para 3(i)(e) of the order is not applicable to the company. - 2. (a) As explained to us, the management during the year has physically verified inventories.
+In our opinion, the coverage and procedure of verification is appropriate.
+No discrepancies of 10% or more in the aggregate for each class of inventory were noticed. - (b) No working capital limit has been sanctioned and availed by the Company.
 Hence, the reporting requirement of para 3(ii)(b) of the order is not applicable to the Company. - 3.
 In our opinion and According to the information and the explanations given to us, the company has not made any investment in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties.
 Hence, the provisions of Para 3(iii)(a-f) of the order are not applicable to the company. - 4.
 The company has not granted any loans or given any guarantee and security covered under Section 185 and 186 of the Companies Act,2013.
 Accordingly, the reporting requirement of para 3(iv) of the order is not applicable to the company.